longhao001/data-science-resources/README.md

 I've also included links for web and API development, programming languages, DevOps tools, cloud computing, and more.

+Note that resources are listed in no particular order of preference or relevance.
+Well... maybe except for my blog :)

 ## Blogs
 - [InnoArchiTech](http://www.innoarchitech.com/)
 - [Flowing Data](http://flowingdata.com/)